Original Post — Direct link

 (Also I haven't seen these matches with pro players bottom fragging against Diamonds/Immortals.
 I don't doubt they happen, but when I watch streams I've never seen them occur.
 I would love an example of a match, but also know that the match maker is putting the player in matches it thinks is around their skill.
 Everyone bottom frags, people aren't immune to it.
 It might be weird if they were on a smurf and on their way up bottom fragged when in diamond.
 I think this whole argument rests on something I see occasionally and doesn't consistently occur.)

-over 2 years ago - /u/EvrMoar - Direct link
+about 3 years ago - /u/EvrMoar - Direct link

 Originally posted by cyberprodigy